DinkyTrady/DinkyTrady/README.md

 ## 🌸 About Me
 - 🎓 Currently a university student at Universitas Negeri Surabaya, Indonesia
-- 🐧 Linux enthusiast and proud NixOS user
+- 🐧 Linux enthusiast and proud CachyOS user
 - 💻 Interested in Backend Development and Software Development

 ## 🎨 Tech Stack